ewang2002-sandbox/ZeroRaidBot/README.md

 # Zero
+⚠️ Yes, I deleted the bot's original repository -- the one with 100+ commits -- because I might have accidently uploaded some sensitive information.
+Sorry about that.

 A [Realm of the Mad God](https://www.realmofthemadgod.com/) Discord Bot designed for verification, moderation, and raid management.

 Looking through the internet, I was unable to find many open source RotMG Discord bots related to raid management; however, there are numerous raid management bots out there -- most of them, superior to mine -- that are not open source.